emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 	(f : hom A x y)				-- An arrow in the base.
 	(u : hom A a x)				-- A lift of the domain.
 	: is-contr (dhomFrom-representable A a x y f u)
-	:= is-equiv-toContr-is-contr (dhomFrom-representable A a x y f u) (∑ (d : hom A a y), (hom2 A a x y u f d)) (is-segal-representable-dhomFrom-hom2 A AisSegal a x y f u) (AisSegal a x y u f)
+	:= is-contr-is-equiv-to-contr (dhomFrom-representable A a x y f u) (∑ (d : hom A a y), (hom2 A a x y u f d)) (is-segal-representable-dhomFrom-hom2 A AisSegal a x y f u) (AisSegal a x y u f)